openstack/designate/doc/source/howtos/manage-ptr-records.rst

 Using the V1 API
 ----------------

-Using the V1 REST interface lets start by creating a domain.
+Using the V1 REST interface let's start by creating a domain.

 .. code-block:: http